-Within each classification, subtypes include benign tumors, tumors with low malignant potential or borderline tumors, and adenocarcinomas.
+There are subtypes within each tumor type.
+The subtypes include benign tumors, tumors with low malignant potential or borderline tumors, and adenocarcinomas.
 Most ovarian tumors in the pediatric age range are benign and borderline, with rare malignant lesions in adolescence.
 Studies have reported the following:

-- In the Italian prospective multicenter study of rare tumors (TREP project), of the 16 patients identified over 14 years, 8 patients had benign tumors (7 mucinous cystadenoma and 1 serous cystadenoma) and 8 patients had borderline tumors (2 serous and 6 mucinous).[Level of evidence: 3iA] No malignant tumors were identified.
-High levels of cancer antigen (CA)-125 were detected in 6 of 15 patients.
+- In the Italian prospective multicenter study of rare tumors (TREP project), 16 patients were identified during a 14-year period.
+Eight patients had benign tumors (seven mucinous cystadenoma and one serous cystadenoma), and eight patients had borderline tumors (two serous and six mucinous).[Level of evidence C1] No malignant tumors were identified.
+High levels of cancer antigen 125 were detected in 6 of 15 patients.

 - In another series of 19 patients younger than 21 years with epithelial ovarian neoplasms, the average age at diagnosis was 19.7 years.
 Dysmenorrhea and abdominal pain were the most common presenting symptoms.
-Low malignant potential or well-differentiated tumors were diagnosed in 84% of patients, 79% of the patients had stage I disease with a 100% survival rate, and only those who had small cell anaplastic carcinomas died.[Level of evidence: 3iiiA]
+Low malignant potential or well-differentiated tumors were diagnosed in 84% of patients.
+Seventy-nine percent of the patients had stage I disease, with a 100% survival rate.
+Only patients who had small cell anaplastic carcinomas died.[Level of evidence C1]

 Treatment of Childhood Epithelial Ovarian Neoplasia

-Treatment options for childhood epithelial ovarian neoplasia include the following:
+Treatment options for nonmalignant childhood epithelial ovarian neoplasia include the following:

 - Surgery alone.

 Treatment of epithelial ovarian neoplasia is based on stage and histology.
 Most pediatric and adolescent patients have stage I disease.
-In the TREP study, of the eight patients with benign tumors, seven patients were stage I and one patient was stage III.
-Of the eight patients with borderline tumors, three patients were stage I and five patients were stage III (on the basis of washings and omental implants).
+In the TREP study, of the eight patients with benign tumors, seven patients had stage I disease, and one patient had stage III disease.
+Of the eight patients with borderline tumors, three patients had stage I disease, and five patients had stage III disease (on the basis of washings and omental implants).
 All 16 patients were treated with surgery alone.
 Fifteen patients are alive without disease; the one death was not from ovarian cancer.

 Treatment options for childhood malignant ovarian epithelial cancer include the following:

-Treatment of malignant ovarian epithelial cancer is stage-related and follows adult protocols; it may include surgery, radiation therapy, and chemotherapy.
-(Refer to the PDQ summary on adult Ovarian Epithelial, Fallopian Tube, and Primary Peritoneal Cancer Treatment for more information.)
+Treatment of malignant ovarian epithelial cancer is stage-related and follows adult protocols; it may include surgery and chemotherapy.
+For more information, see Ovarian Epithelial, Fallopian Tube, and Primary Peritoneal Cancer Treatment.